 Naturally, once you make your pitch, you should follow up by attempting to close the sale.
 If the interviewer puts up reservations, go with it and probe deeper into their pain points to get to the root of why they won’t buy.
 Closing is the hardest part of any sales job, and objections should be expected.
 If you handle rejections tactfully, it will demonstrate the determination and resilience that interviewers are looking for in a salesperson.
 Close with a summary statement and request for their business.

 If you are reading this blog post, then you are a step ahead of the game.
 Consider questions such as this when preparing for an interview.
 Choose a couple objects you have in front of you and practice how you would pitch them.
 Going through this exercise a few times will help you think better on your feet if you are asked the question.

 Get more tips from sales recruiters by reading these insightful blog posts:

-SalesForce Search is a sales recruiting company which specializes in the recruitment and placement of sales professionals.
-We recruit sales people in every sector of the economy including, software, manufacturing, financial services and medical devices.
-Find the right sales person for your organization, start your search here.
+SalesForce Search is a Toronto sales recruiting agency that specializes in the recruitment and placement of sales professionals.
+We recruit sales people in every sector of the economy including, software, manufacturing, financial services, and medical devices.
+Find the right salesperson for your organization, start your search here.

 Rhys is a tenacious, top performing Senior Sales Recruiter with 15+ years of focused experience in the Digital Media, Mobile, Software, Technology and B2B verticals.
 He has a successful track record of headhunting top performing sales candidates for some of the most exciting brands in North America.
 He is a Certified Recruitment Specialist (CRS) and has expert experience in prospecting new business, client retention/renewals and managing top performing sales and recruitment teams.
 Rhys enjoys spending quality time with his wife, son, and daughters, BBQing on a hot summer day and tropical vacations.